 Pregnancy and New Mothers

 Risk assessments must be produced to identify any further precautionary measures that are needed to protect pregnant employees.
-If you are expecting a baby (or have given birth in the last six months) you will need to let the Head teacher know as soon as possible.
-Your Head teacher will review the risk assessments applicable to you to ensure that you are as safe as possible during your pregnancy and will take any additional measures needed to protect you.
+If you are expecting a baby (or have given birth in the last six months) you will need to let the Head of School know as soon as possible.
+Your Head of School will review the risk assessments applicable to you to ensure that you are as safe as possible during your pregnancy and will take any additional measures needed to protect you.

 Risk Assessment